-The Castle Howard BedroomThe passage from Lady Georgiana's Bedroom and dressing room leads to another dressing room and bedroom, this called simply The Castle Howard Bedroom.
+The passage from Lady Georgiana's Bedroom and dressing room leads to another dressing room and bedroom, this called simply The Castle Howard Bedroom.
 Where Lady Georgiana's Bedroom is feminine in both furnishings, and feel, the Castle Howard Bedroom is decidedly male.
-A deliciously ornate set of ornate toiletries sits upon a sideboard, and the writing table is drawn up, as if the resident of this room was about to sit down and pen a missive.
+A deliciously ornate set of ornate toiletries sits upon a sideboard, and the writing table is drawn up as if the resident of this room was about to sit down and pen a missive.

-The bedroom furniture (1777-1789), was especially commissioned by the 5th Earl.
+The bedroom furniture (1777-1789), was specially commissioned by the 5th Earl.
 It was made by John Linnell of a type of sandalwood imported from Brazil.
 The four lamps that shed a little modern electric light on the older furnishings were built in the same style as the earlier furniture.

-Queen Victoria is known to have slept in the bed that graces the dressing room, when she visited Castle Howard in 1850.
+Queen Victoria is known to have slept in the bed that graces the dressing room when she visited Castle Howard in 1850.
 The wallpaper was added in 1884 as part of a redecorating scheme by the 9th Countess.

 The enduring popularity of the television production, Brideshead Revisited, is recalled in this small exhibition.
 The room is decorated as a dressing room for actors, with makeup, costumes, and camera equipment such as that used during the filming of the series, which took place in 1981.

 The Crimson Dining Room leads into this lovely room, filled with portraits by notable artists such as Gainsborough and Joshua Reynolds.
 The settees and chairs are by John Linnell, who also made much of the furniture in the Castle Howard Bedroom.

-The Museum RoomNot a museum in the formal sense of the word, the Museum Room contains an eclectic mixture of objets d'art, furniture, and furnishings collected over the centuries by the Howard family.
+Not a museum in the formal sense of the word, the Museum Room contains an eclectic mixture of objets d'art, furniture, and furnishings collected over the centuries by the Howard family.
 Here you will find objects as disparate as a child's wheelbarrow and an ornate table topped with precious Blue John stone.

 Leading from the Museum Room is the Long Gallery, a delightfully spacious corridor stretching 160 feet, and lined with books, musical instruments, and fine furniture from across the globe.
 The Long Gallery was built to a design by Charles Tatham, and has always been used as a space to display some of the finest larger pieces of art and furnishings in the Howard collection, as well as providing a place for indoor recreation in inclement weather.
 There are some fine large landscape paintings, and numerous smaller family portraits.

-The ChapelThe Howard family chapel, reached from the end of the Long Gallery, has been in use since the late 18th century, but the chapel as it exists today is largely the work of Lord Lanerton, brother of the 8th Earl.
+The Howard family chapel, reached from the end of the Long Gallery, has been in use since the late 18th century, but the chapel as it exists today is largely the work of Lord Lanerton, brother of the 8th Earl.

 Though small, the chapel is quite lovely and evocative, with richly coloured stained glass windows by Edward Burne-Jones shedding a soft light upon the interior furnishings.
 Much of those furnishings are gilt, and colour is everywhere.
 For a quick look at the chapel furnishings, see the Castle Howard Photo Gallery.